-The agenda for the seminar this week are listed below:
+The agenda for the seminar this week is listed below:

 Title: Stardust: Divide and Conquer in the Data Center Network